 The amount an investor gets in dividends depends on how many shares of the ETF they own – for example, if 1000 shares of an ETF are available and a single investor owns 10, then they would hold 1% of the portfolio, and thus be entitled to 1% of dividend payments.

-The different types of dividend ETFs?
+The different types of dividend ETFs

 Dividend-ETFs fall under the Strategy Based ETF category, but there are several more subcategories of dividend ETFs.
 These range from high dividend yield, to dividend aristocrats, hybrid dividends and more.

-If an ETF fund manager’s primary goal is investing in ETFs that will result in high/frequent dividend payouts, there are a couple of ways to do this.
-Fund managers may invest in companies that have long records of paying high dividend yields, such as dividend aristocrats.
+If an ETF fund manager's primary goal is investing in ETFs that will result in high/frequent dividend payouts, they have a couple of options.
+They may invest in companies that have long records of paying high dividend yields, such as dividend aristocrats.
 This is the more conventional approach to dividend-focused strategies.
-Alternatively, managers may opt for a dividend harvesting strategy.
-Dividend harvesting is particularly popular amongst day traders, and involves purchasing stocks as they are about to pay out dividends, before reselling them.

-Pros & Cons of Dividend-Paying ETFs:
+Pros & cons of dividend-paying ETFs:

 Pros: